tolkit/fpma/fastas/README.md

 # Generating the HMM files

 All sequences are publicly available through NCBI.
-Requires the following softwares:
+Requires the following software:

 - <a href="https://mafft.cbrc.jp/alignment/software/">MAFFT</a>
 - <a href="http://hmmer.org/">HMMER3</a>